butteredwaffles/gen-search/README.md

 ## Converting the database

 The program creates an SQLite database with the information.
 However, the web app uses a MySQL database.
-Therefore, if you are planning on running the service yourself, you will have to create a dump of the SQLite one and import it into a MySQL database named `mhgen`.
+Therefore, if you are planning on running the service yourself, you will have to create a dump of the SQLite one.
+Change the current directory to the `app` folder, and put the relevant MySQL information inside `config.json`.
+For clarification, `db_name` refers to the name of the database on your MySQL server, *not* the name of the SQLite one.

-Inside the `app` folder, you can run `sqlite3-translator.py` in order to convert the SQLite database dump (which you can get using a program such as SQLiteStudio) to a MySQL compatible file.
+You can then run `sqlite3-translator.py` in order to convert the SQLite database dump (which you can get using a program such as SQLiteStudio) to a MySQL compatible file.
 Python3 is required, as is the `progressbar2` library.

 `python3 sqlite3-translator.py <path-to-sqlite-dump>`

 This will create a folder named `output` in your current directory containing the `mysql.sql` file.
-Run this file on the database and it will import everything into MySQL.
+Run this file on your MySQL database and it will import everything into it.

+## Running the web server

+If you haven't already, `cd` into the `app` directory.
+To run the server, the `flask`, `peewee`, and `requests` library must be installed.
+You must also be running Python3.

+Run `python3 gensearch.py` and navigate to `localhost:5000` in your web browser.
+Now you're set!

+The website contains documentation and such already, so feel free to look in there for usage!